a-rog/px100data/README.md

 choice of write-behind and write-through (also distributed/redundant).
 It also wraps traditional on-disk databases like Mongo.
 In essence
 Px100 data is a NoSQL JDBC-like layer for data-grids and databases like Mongo.

 Px100 stands for Productivity x100.
-It achieves programmer's productivity by eliminating CRUD, N-tier architecture with its "facades" and "delegates" and other IT "conventional wisdoms".
-Px100 views Internet-hosted SaaS systems as traditional object-oriented programs e.g. Java Swing apps comprised of smart fine-grained objects modeling the real world - alive and interacting with each other, as OOP originally envisioned, rather than dumb DTOs being passed up and down by undeniably procedural "stateless" "services".
+It achieves programmer's productivity by eliminating CRUD, N-tier architecture with its "facades" and "delegates", and other IT "conventional wisdoms".
+Px100 views Internet-hosted SaaS systems as traditional object-oriented programs e.g. Java Swing ones comprised of smart fine-grained objects - alive and interacting with each other, as OOP originally envisioned, rather than dumb DTOs being passed up and down by undeniably procedural "stateless" "services".

-Px100 Data framework role is to provide scalable and fault-tolerant permanent transactional storage of those smart entities.
+Px100 Data role is to provide the scalable and fault-tolerant permanent transactional storage for those smart entities.
 Note the term "storage" - not "database".
-In-memory data grid based Px100 Data is, in our opinion of course, the closest thing to the true limitless, persistent, and transactional "RAM" trillions of smart connected OOP citizens (objects) can live in w/o the need to load or save themselves from/to disk via some bulk data transfer.
+In-memory data grid based Px100 Data is, in our opinion of course, the closest thing to the true limitless, persistent, and transactional "RAM" trillions of smart connected OOP citizens (objects) can live in w/o the need to load or save themselves from/to disk via
+bulk data transfers.

-After all the only data-centric application problem that matters: modeling complex business workflows and processors has nothing to do with data persistence logistics: passing data back and forth between the client and server, server and the database, packing and unpacking it, transforming between DTO formats (strongly-typed Java vs. JSON) and other tedious CRUD plumbing.
+After all, the only data-centric application problem that matters: modeling complex business workflows and processors has nothing to do with data persistence logistics: passing data back and forth between the client and server, server and the database, packing and unpacking it, transformations between DTO formats (e.g. strongly-typed Java vs. JSON) and other tedious CRUD plumbing.
 CRUD code shouldn't be auto-generated, prepackaged, or hidden.
 It simply has to go.
 Data shouldn't be dumb, and it shouldn't be transported along application "layers".

 It should simply live in the RAM w/o explicit loading or saving.
 And by "living" we mean interacting with other smart objects that encapsulate their own data aka *state*, as well, as *identity* and *behavior*, OOP "founding fathers": Bjarne Stroustrup and Grady Booch originally envisioned - not (using C concepts) "structs": DTOs processed by "functions": service methods.
-Px100 Data is the first step towards the return to true Object-Oriented CRUD-less future.
+Px100 Data is the first step towards the true Object-Oriented CRUD-less future.
 No databases.
 Just limitless RAM that survives server restarts and is updated in a transactional manner.

 Px100 Platform takes Px100 Data approach further - eliminating JSON/Java conversion and other DTO logic at the higher, UI levels, all of which
 (levels and layers) written in the same programming language: Java with infusion of interpreted Groovy.
 The same "smart" and "live" object model lives across the entire application with its screens, workflows, and security.
 While different modules can require different models of the same data (rare in a well-thought application), physical and worse, self-proclaimed "we always layer application like this" tiers should not.

 Both the end user, and the programmer should view SaaS systems as logically modular, yet layer-less whole.
 Again, think of the whole browser-based
 SaaS application as traditional desktop (e.g. Swing) one, yet transparently distributed for high availability and performance reasons.
 The exact physical deployment, as well as what it takes to "load" and "save" the data to some persistent storage shouldn't matter at all for